 You only need two ingredients to make this Instant Pot Cheesecake!
-Prepare yourself because you are about to be amazed at this incredibly delicious, easy-to-make dessert.

 The funny thing is that this is a cheese-less cheesecake!
 Yup, that’s right.
 No cheese!
 No eggs in here either.

 Two Ingredients: Condensed Milk + Yogurt

 - Condensed milk: Condensed milk is made up of milk and sugar – and it’s very, very thick.
 I buy organic condensed milk from Whole Foods to make myself feel better about eating something so decadent.